bonitasoft/bonita-doc/md/rest-api-extensions.md

 ## Example description

 The following sections show how to create a REST API extension.
-As an example, we create a REST API extension that use Bonita BPM Engine to provide user informations (first name, last name, email address).
+As an example, we create a REST API extension that use Bonita Engine to provide user informations (first name, last name, email address).

 ## Generate a new REST API extension skeleton

 1. In the **Development** menu, choose **REST API Extension** then **New...**.
 1. Enter a **Name**, for example _User informations REST API Extension_.
-1. Enter a **Description**, for example _Query Bonita BPM Engine to retrieve user informations_.
+1. Enter a **Description**, for example _Query Bonita Engine to retrieve user informations_.
 1. Enter a package name, use to set the artifact **Group id**, for example: _com.company.rest.api_
 1. Enter a **Project name**, for example _userInformationRestAPIExension_
 1. Click **Next**.